What full-time and part-time options are available for JD students at McGeorge?

 How long are LSAT scores valid?

 LSAT scores are valid for five years from the date of administration.
-If you are applying for fall 2022, your score must not be older than 2017.
+If you are applying for fall 2022, your score may not be older than 2017.

 What is required for admission?